 When your phobia starts to interfere with your relationships and daily activities, it's probably time to speak with a healthcare professional—either in person or virtually.
-Phobias often share similar symptoms with other anxiety disorders so an evaluation is an important step in understanding exactly how to help.
+Phobias often share similar symptoms with other anxiety disorders, so an evaluation is an important step in understanding exactly how to help.

 The good news is that phobias are considered to be highly treatable, especially specific phobias.
-Below are several of the most common, and successful, treatment methods.
+Below are several of the most common and successful treatment methods.

 Also known as desensitization therapy, exposure therapy was developed to help people confront their fears.
 The idea is that by gradually exposing a person to their phobia, they’ll eventually learn to break the pattern of avoidance and become less fearful of it.

 There's no one-size-fits-all approach, so it's best to work with your healthcare provider to figure out how to tackle your phobia.
-There's in vivo exposure, which is when you directly face your fear in real life, and imaginal exposure which is when you vividly imagine the fear.
+There's in vivo exposure, which is when you directly face your fear in real life, and imaginal exposure, which is when you vividly imagine the fear.
 In situations where in vivo exposure is not possible, such as with a fear of flying, you can try virtual reality exposure to evoke the feeling and sensations related to the fear.

 Cognitive behavioral therapy, or CBT, is considered to be an effective psychological treatment for phobias.
 For those living with a phobia, CBT can help them to identify the dysfunctional belief in order to better control the related feelings and responses.
 The idea is that by understanding the why and how of your thought cycles, you’ll be better prepared to handle your fears.
-CBT is typically a time-limited, structured approach but the specifics of treatment might vary person to person.
+CBT is typically a time-limited, structured approach, but the specifics of treatment might vary from person to person.